etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 ## Overview

 This article explains how to use Gradle, an open-source build automation tool that is designed to be flexible enough to build almost any type of software.

+!!! note
-(For additional info read: [What is gradle?](https://docs.gradle.org/7.3/userguide/what_is_gradle.html){target="_blank"}) .
+    For additional info read: [What is gradle?](https://docs.gradle.org/7.3/userguide/what_is_gradle.html){target="_blank"}.

 Etendo uses Gradle to define and improve compilation, version management, modules publication, migrations and more tasks.